drewshaver/simple-matching-engine/README.md

 * pip (`easy_install pip`)
 * Flask (`pip install flask`)

+Run:

+* `python app.py`

-Critical TODOs:
+Feature TODOs:

 * Add a database to persist state of order book
-* Validate inputs are of proper type

-Feature TODOs:

 * Add a market-maker flag which gives priority to their orders
 * Add a fill-or-kill flag